The Science Behind Gym Workouts: How to Train Smarter, Not Harder

 • Healthy fats: Fats are important for hormone production, particularly testosterone, which plays a role in muscle growth.
 Include healthy fats like avocados, nuts, and olive oil in your diet.

 Training smarter involves pairing your workouts with a well-rounded diet that supports your goals.
 Whether you’re trying to build muscle or lose fat, your diet is just as important as your time in the gym.
+Pre and post workout will also help you gain muscles or for muscle recovery.

 8. Mobility and Flexibility: The Missing Piece